 People who have developed an addiction are often the last to believe that they are out of control.
 Typically either they need to be directed into getting help by a loved one, or be in so much pain about how their lives are going, that they will finally be willing to ask for help.

-Counseling and recovery typically focus on talk therapy and behavioral changes.
+Counseling and recovery typically start by focusing on education and behavioral changes.
 Triggers need to be determined and methods to control impulses are a part of the work.
 Education about addiction and developing a strong support system are vital.
 However, the underlying issues, which are often unknown to the individual, must ideally be uncovered and dealt with on a deeper emotional level.